Characterization of spatial Schmidt modes in high-gain SU(1,1) interferometers: MULTIMODE SQUEEZING MEASUREMENT

 \subsection{Comparison of the different approaches}

-Analytically, the level of squeezing and anti-squeezing of the output quadratures of the first crystal can be directly obtained from the Schmidt decomposition of the first crystal.
+Analytically, the level of squeezing and anti-squeezing of the output quadratures of the first crystal can be directly obtained from the Schmidt decomposition and the resulting Bogoliubov transformations of the first crystal.
 Plugging \Cref{eq:bogoliubov_plain} into \Cref{eq:genPquadvar} yields

 while the vacuum quadratures variances are again $\Dvar\hat{P}_{\vartheta,l}^{\left(\mathrm{vac}\right)}=1$.
 Using the fact that the eigenvalues can be parameterized as $\Lambda_{l}=\sinh^2\of{r_l}$ and $\tilde{\Lambda}_{l}=\cosh^2\of{r_l}$~\cite{PRR5,Christ_2013}, where $r_l$ is associated with the gain in mode $l$ according to Schmidt-mode theory~\cite{PRA91,APL2025}, \Cref{eq:dvar_quadp_c1} may be rewritten as